10GBASE-T Copper RJ45 SFP+ Transceiver: 10G-SFP-T

 Frequently Asked Questions

-The 10G-SFP-T is specified for 30 metres over Cat6a or Cat7.
-Cat6 is not rated for this module's 30 m reach at 10GBASE-T. The IEEE 802.3an standard allows 10GBASE-T on Cat6 up to 55 m in fully compliant installations, but the tolerance is narrow and real-world Cat6 runs often fall short due to alien crosstalk and termination variability.
-For reliable 10 Gbps links at 30 m, specify Cat6a or Cat7 and certify the run with a Cat6a-capable cable tester before commissioning.
+The 10G-SFP-T is specified for 30 m over Cat 6a or Cat 7.
+Cat 6 is not rated for the module's 30 m reach at 10GBASE-T. IEEE 802.3an permits 10GBASE-T on Cat 6 up to 55 m in fully compliant installations, but the alien-crosstalk margin is narrow and real-world Cat 6 runs often fall short due to termination workmanship and bundled-cable interference.
+For reliable 10 Gbps links at 30 m, specify Cat 6a or Cat 7 and certify the channel with a Cat 6a-capable cable tester before commissioning.

 How much power does the 10GBASE-T SFP+ module draw, and will it overheat in a fully populated switch?

-10GBASE-T SFP+ modules draw considerably more power than optical SFP+ or passive DAC alternatives.
-Short-reach optical SFP+ transceivers consume under 1 W and passive DAC is effectively zero; 10GBASE-T adds active signal processing, equalisation, and echo cancellation across all four pairs, which is why it runs hotter.
-The 10G-SFP-T operates within a 0 to 65 degrees Celsius case-temperature range and relies on switch airflow to stay inside that envelope.
-Switches that fully populate every SFP+ port with copper modules can exceed the platform's thermal budget, so verify the host switch's per-port and cumulative SFP+ power rating before specifying more than a handful of 10GBASE-T modules in the same chassis.
+10GBASE-T SFP+ modules draw considerably more power than short-reach optical SFP+ or passive DAC.
+Optical SFP+ transceivers consume under 1 W and passive DAC is effectively zero, while 10GBASE-T adds active equalisation and echo cancellation across all four pairs, which is why it runs hotter.
+The 10G-SFP-T operates within a 0 to 65 degrees Celsius case-temperature range and relies on host-switch airflow to stay inside that envelope.
+Switches that fully populate every SFP+ port with copper modules can exceed the platform's thermal and SFP+ power budget, so verify the host's per-port and cumulative SFP+ power-class rating before specifying more than a handful of 10GBASE-T modules in the same chassis.

 Does the 10G-SFP-T link at 2.5GbE and 5GbE, or only at 1G and 10G?

-The 10G-SFP-T supports 2.5GBASE-T and 5GBASE-T under IEEE 802.3bz, in addition to 1000BASE-T and 10GBASE-T. Auto-negotiation selects the highest common speed supported by both ends; in most deployments no manual rate configuration is required for 2.5 GbE NAS ports, 5 GbE NICs, or Wi-Fi 6/6E access point uplinks.
-Some switch firmwares do require the SFP+ port speed to be pinned to match the partner device, so confirm behaviour against the host switch release notes for multi-gig links.
-The full set of supported rates is 1 Gbps / 2.5 Gbps / 5 Gbps / 10 Gbps.
+The 10G-SFP-T supports 2.5GBASE-T and 5GBASE-T under IEEE 802.3bz, alongside 1000BASE-T and 10GBASE-T. Auto-negotiation selects the highest common speed supported by both ends; in most deployments no manual rate configuration is required for 2.5 GbE NAS ports, 5 GbE NICs, or Wi-Fi 6 and 6E access-point uplinks.
+Some switch firmwares do require the SFP+ port speed to be pinned to match the partner device, so confirm multi-gig behaviour against the host switch release notes.
+The full set of supported rates is 1 Gbps, 2.5 Gbps, 5 Gbps, and 10 Gbps.

 What actual reach should I plan for, and how does cable grade or installation quality affect the 30 m specification?

-The 30 m specification assumes correctly terminated Cat6a or Cat7 with quality patch cords and low ambient electromagnetic interference.
+The 30 m specification assumes correctly terminated Cat 6a or Cat 7 with quality patch cords and low ambient electromagnetic interference.
 Real-world reach is governed by cable quality, patch-panel termination workmanship, and EMI in the cable path.
-At 30 m on a fully certified Cat6a run you can expect clean 10 Gbps operation.
+At 30 m on a fully certified Cat 6a run, expect clean 10 Gbps operation.
 Longer runs approaching the IEEE 802.3an maximum of 100 m are outside the 10G-SFP-T module specification.
-For deployments at the distance limit, certify the run with a Cat6a-capable tester before commissioning.
-See our knowledge base article Cat6 vs Cat6a vs Cat7 for 10GbE for a full cable-grade comparison.
+For deployments at the distance limit, certify the channel with a Cat 6a-capable tester before commissioning.
+See the knowledge base article Cat 6 vs Cat 6a vs Cat 7 for 10GbE for a full cable-grade comparison.